Teaching Your Teen to Drive

 - Avoid stopping in the roundabout.

 As you approach the roundabout, it is very important to observe the signs and pavement markings to determine which lane to use before entering.
 Black and white signs on the side of the road and white pavement markings on the road will show the correct lane to use.
 In general, if you want to make a left turn, you should be in the left lane or other lanes that are signed and marked as left turn lanes.
 If you want to make a right turn, you should be in the right lane or other lanes that are signed and marked as right turn lanes.
-If you want to go straight, observe the signs and pavement markings to see what lane is correct.
+If you want to go straight, observe the signs and pavement markings to see which lane is correct.